jonnyt/caddy-coraza/README.md

 - `nolog,pass` = don't log and allow
 - `ctl:ruleRemoveById=930120` = remove the rule

-We can also be more specific and just disable the rule for a specific endpoint.
-If we want to permit access to `/api/system-config` or any other endpoint we can use a location matcher:
+Alternatively disable the rule for a specific endpoint.
+If you want to permit access to `/api/system-config` or any other endpoint you can use a location matcher:

 ```
 SecRule REQUEST_URI "@beginsWith /api/system-config" \